emsilver987/CS_450_Phase_2/docs/security/SECURITY.md

 during development, what to do during incidents, and where to find the output from the automated scans.

+> **See Also:** [Security Implementations Guide](./SECURITY_IMPLEMENTATIONS.md) for detailed documentation on SHA-256 hash verification, S3 SSE-KMS encryption, and Terraform configuration.

 ## Authentication & Secrets

 - The application authenticates graders through `/authenticate` and `/login`.
 JWT